 From the Civil War to the Great Depression, America has turned to conservation to sustain and heal our nation.

-Today, the Conservancy supports policy initiatives such as America’s Great Outdoors and urges a permanent commitment to the Land and Water Conservation Fund.
+Today, the Conservancy supports policy initiatives and urges a permanent commitment to the Land and Water Conservation Fund.

 Of course, the Conservancy also has a long history of working with local, state and federal entities to establish and expand popular and iconic places.
 While the sites below represent only a fraction of our projects in Virginia, we hope these highlights will inspire you to explore and protect our great outdoors.

 After all, this land is your land.

 Dragon Run State Forest was created in 2008 when federal Forest Legacy funds enabled Virginia’s Department of Forestry to acquire the first of several large tracts from the Conservancy.
 Today’s nearly 10,000-acre state forest is part of a network of conservation lands covering a remarkable 23 percent of the Dragon Run watershed, a critical feeder of fresh water to the Chesapeake Bay.
 Dragon Run itself offers one of Virginia’s finest blackwater paddling experiences, and the state forest is open to the public for outdoor recreation.

 The Great Channels

 In 2004, the Conservancy purchased the largest privately owned tract in Washington County to protect key intact forest in the Clinch Valley.
 Thanks to a partnership with the state, the nearly 5,000-acre Brumley Mountain site is now open to the public as Channels State Forest.
 The namesake Great Channels of Virginia, 400-million-year-old sandstone formations etched into Brumley’s crest, are protected within The Channels Natural Area Preserve.